 Our wines are really approachable and easy to understand because they offer the clasic aromatics.
 If you take the Sauvignon Blanc for example we try to get more of the peach and stone fruit kind of aromatics, whereas in the Reserve you will find more of these tingling green aromatics like lemongrass or lime.

-This Maori word means family and in NZ it belongs to our everyday language.
+The Maori word means family and in NZ it belongs to our everyday language.
 It reminds me of Villa Maria as the winery is still family owned and inspired by the owner.
 For a business that big of a size this is pretty unique for New Zealand.

-This is where our Sauvignon Blanc got the first recognition in the 1980’s.
+There our Sauvignon Blanc got the first recognition in the 1980’s.
 And you must know that Villa Marias owner George Fistonich was knighted by the Queen.
 For decades Sir George had served the wine industry (which has a big importance for the overall NZ industry) as an ambassador.

-This is referring to our geography.
-The Long, thin and narrow country is defined by it’s mountain ranges.
+Let’s have a look at geography: The Long, thin and narrow country is defined by it’s mountain ranges.
 Because the west coastal areas are much wetter the winegrowing takes place in the eastern part.

 New Zealand is worldwide known for it’s Sauvignon Blanc but really there are much more other grapes growing.
 We are constantly testing, looking out for new grape varieties that associate well with the ocean climate.
 It seems for example that the Spanish „Alvarinho“ works well.